 Control your garage door anytime, anywhere with LiftMaster’s MyQ technology.
 With a Wi-Fi-connected garage door opener, you can open and close your garage door from your smartphone.

-If you’re uncertain whether you closed the garage door after washing your car, you could simply log into your phone and check.
-If the door is open, you can even close it without getting up from the couch.
+You can also use this technology to set up mobile alerts, so you can be notified when the garage door is being used.
+If you’re uncertain whether you closed the garage door after washing your car, simply log into your phone and check.
+If the door is open, you can close it without getting up from the couch.

 2. Reinforced Security